arbelna/World-Cup-2026-Bracket/README.md

 The backtests indicate that a compact CatBoost model built from public pre-match signals can provide a useful foundation for full-tournament simulations.

 At the match level, the model consistently outperforms the Elo baseline under leave-one-tournament-out evaluation.
 The improvement is visible across historical tournaments and remains strong on the WC2026 out-of-sample holdout.
-At the bracket level, the model is **competitive** with the market-derived baseline — matching it on recall while trailing on calibration and qualifier Brier.
+At the bracket level, the model is **competitive** with the market-derived baseline- matching it on recall while trailing on calibration and qualifier Brier.
 The goal is not to beat the market (which aggregates far more information) but to track it closely enough to be a reliable simulation foundation.

 ### Match-level probability estimates